streamnative/pulsarctl/tmp_release_process.md

 The steps for releasing are as follows:

 1. Create the release branch
-2. Update package version and tag
+2. Promote the release
-3. Build and inspect the artifacts
+3. Build and publish the package.
 4. Write a release note
-5. Promote the release
-6. Update release notes

 ## Steps in detail